Benzos and Overdose: Be Aware of the Risks and Signs

 There are ways to reduce the risk of overdose.

-- Find harm reduction services, such as drug checking and supervised consumption sites, in your area.
+- Find harm reduction services, such as drug checking and supervised consumption sites, in your area, when available.

 - Look out for yourself and those around you by not using substances alone.